Suizer98/love-esri/README.md

 # Love ESRI

-A project to showcase how much I love ESRI by utilising their APIs.
+A project to showcase how I love ESRI products by utilising their JavaScript SDK APIs.
 It is hosting on [loveesri.netlify.app/](loveesri.netlify.app/) as single tier app.

 ## ArcGIS Javascript SDK

 The ArcGIS JavaScript SDK (Software Development Kit) is a comprehensive library provided by Esri for building web applications that use geographic information system (GIS) technology.
 This project introduces switching between 3D scene and 2D map views.
 It also showcase the 3D visualisation of buildings and 2D wind flow layer.

-Api ussed in this project:
+Api used in this project:

 1. Basemap
 2. Geocoding